jamesbrayy/wace-notes/physics/revolutions in modern physics.md

     1. light hits the cell
       - the cell is made of semiconductor materials (typically silicon) with an electric field at the p-n junction
     2. photon absorption
-      - when a photon strikes the cell, it may transfer its energy to an electron in the semiconductor if $hf$ exceeds the band gap
+      - when a photon strikes the cell, it may transfer its energy to an electron in the semiconductor if $$hf$$ exceeds the band gap
     3. electron excitation
       - the electron is promoted from the valence band to the conduction band, leaving behind a hole
       - the built-in electric field at the junction drives electrons toward the n-type side and holes toward the p-type side